2600hz/kazoo/ANNOUNCEMENTS.md

 Starting with Kazoo 4.0 Erlang support will target 18+ and will not be backward compatible with prior Erlang versions.

+#### Naming switch

+Starting with 4.0 all references to whistle will be removed.
+There is a script that can be used to assist with renaming and changing references in code `scripts/wh-to-kz.sh`

 #### Number Manager

 Upgrading to 4.0 will shift number management from `core/whistle_number_manager` to `core/kazoo_number_manager`.